“Do I have to join the Army?”

 All Army ROTC scholarships pay for tuition and fees or housing.
 Scholarship winners also receive an annual allowance for books, as well as a monthly stipend.

 If you are still in high school and applying for a four-year scholarship, your application should be submitted by January 10 of your senior year.
 Call 1.800.USA.ROTC or apply online.
 Winners are announced in the spring.

 After you are on campus, two- and three-year ROTC scholarships also become available.
 Graduate students who are applying for or are already accepted into a program at SFA also may apply for a two-year ROTC scholarship.

 ROTC scholarships are not based on financial need.
 Instead, they're awarded on merit.
 Merit is exhibited in academic achievement and extracurricular activities, such as sports, student government or part-time work.

 Do you need to have a scholarship to enroll in ROTC?

 Anyone can enroll in ROTC.
 And regardless of whether you're a scholarship recipient or not, all ROTC books, supplies and equipment are provided to you at no cost.

 Can veterans join the ROTC?

-Veterans who have served in active duty or in the Army Reserve/National Guard are also eligible for the ROTC program.
+Veterans who have served in active duty or in the Army Reserve/National Guard also are eligible for the ROTC program.
 Although veterans are not required to take the basic ROTC course, they are encouraged to do so.
 All students, including veterans, must have a minimum of 60 credit hours prior to enrolling in the advanced course.